Noaval/git-group-assigment/Group 1/README.md

 3. The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.
 >>>>>>> Stashed changes

 4. The book had 2 sequels!
+(False)

-5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".
+5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".(False, it's "Alice in wonderland")